composablesys/collabs/docs/src/index.md

 See our talk at [LFW.dev](https://localfirstweb.dev/) meetup #5, which introduces these principles and shows off fileshare-recipe-editor's fancy merge semantics: [Video](https://www.youtube.com/watch?v=Z0nzsxhoToo&t=2346s), [Slides](https://docs.google.com/presentation/d/13I3L76R-wwiXxgTXI2ide3zlbjiWoTWXMSU9YbQdYXU/edit?usp=sharing).

 - **[Local-first](https://www.inkandswitch.com/local-first/) ready:** Collabs lets users work offline and sync up with collaborators later.
 We use CRDTs to merge changes even with arbitrary latency and concurrency.
-- **Network- and storage-agnostic:** Collabs generates updates that you must eventually deliver to all collaborators, but you are free to deliver and store these updates however you like: your own server, WebRTC, encrypted [Matrix](matrix.org) room, etc. We also publish [providers](./guide/providers.html) that handle this for you.
+- **Network- and storage-agnostic:** Collabs generates updates that you must eventually deliver to all collaborators, but you are free to deliver and store these updates however you like: your own server, Dropbox, encrypted [Matrix](matrix.org) room, etc. We also publish [providers](./guide/providers.html) that handle this for you.
 - **Flexible and extensible:** At its core, Collabs is a library _for_ collaborative data structures, not just a menu of built-in options (but [we provide those too](./guide/built_in_collabs.html)).
 So if our built-in data structures don't meet your needs, you can create your own and even publish them as 3rd-party libraries: new semantics, faster algorithms, implementations of CRDT papers...
 - **Keep your data model and type safety:** A key feature of Collabs is that you can organize your collaborative state using [encapsulated, strongly-typed classes](./guide/data_modeling.html).